 Computerized Spreadsheets have been around for many decades (way more than I have been around).
 And as technology evolves so do spreadsheets.
 The use of spreadsheets has also changed, from simple record keeping to more complex analysis and presentations.
 But this increase in complexity brings its own element of risks.
-In this article we are going to look at the five most common types of Spreadsheet risk.
+In this article, we are going to look at the five most common types of Spreadsheet risk.
 If there are risks there are also ways to control them.
-So we will also look some simple controls you can put in place to minimize these risks.
+So we will also look at some simple controls you can put in place to minimize these risks.

 Spreadsheet Risk 1

 The first risk is the risk or threat by the unskilled users.
 Spreadsheets can be easily changed.
 They may lack certain internal controls and are vulnerable to human errors.
 Spreadsheet training is not just for beginners. in fact lack of training will result in poor spreadsheets such as improper referencing and inaccurate formulas.
-This of course will result in poor and unreliable output results.
+This, of course, will result in poor and unreliable output results.
 Remember the old saying “Garbage in; Garbage out”.

-The best control for this is to provide regular training to ensure users to up to date with the latest versions of Excel in use.
+The best control for this is to provide regular training to ensure users up to date with the latest versions of Excel in use.